Cutting-edge scientific R&D firms recognised at Institute of Physics Business Awards 2020

 For solving the key fluid mechanics problem that held back the use of supercritical fluids in the production of nanomaterials

 Promethean Particles solved one of the greatest engineering challenges facing continuous hydrothermal synthesis: the physical mixing of supercritical fluids.
-With this know-how, they have gone on to design, build and operate the world’s largest multi-material continuous hydrothermal plant, capable of making the world’s most sophisticated nanomaterials – including metals, metal oxides, hydroxides, sulphides and complex nanoporous materials like layered double hydroxides and metal–organic frameworks – at a fraction of the cost of competitor production methods.
+With this know-how, they have gone on to design, build and operate the world’s largest multi-material continuous hydrothermal plant, capable of making the world’s most sophisticated nanomaterials – including metals, metal oxides, hydroxides, sulphides and complex nanoporous materials such as layered double hydroxides and metal–organic frameworks – at a fraction of the cost of competitor production methods.

 Thornton Tomasetti Defence (Fife)